 |Gold Spot Price||Short Return||Long Return|

 The line illustrating the long party's profit or loss is equal and opposite to the short party's loss or profit.
 Only in the unlikely event, where the spot price is equal to the contract price on the delivery date will neither party gain nor lose.

 A major risk of forward contracts is credit risk, where the counterparty, for one reason or another, fails to fulfill its obligation.
 To minimize credit risk, the transacting parties often post collateral to ensure performance.

 Forwards Are Fundamental Derivatives

 Forwards are the simplest type of derivatives; indeed, most derivatives can be viewed in terms of forward contracts.
 A futures contract is a forward contract that has been standardized and is traded on exchanges.
 Most parties do not take delivery of the underlying asset.
 Rather, they use futures to offset any losses in the spot price of the underlying commodity.

 A swap derivative can be viewed as a portfolio of forwards.
-Even options can be considered a type of forward contract, in that the writer of an option that is exercised has an obligation to sell the underlying asset at the strike price.
-However, the long party of the transaction, the holder of the option, only has the right, but not the obligation, to buy the underlying asset.
+Even options can be considered a type of forward contract, in that the writer of an option that is exercised is obligated to sell (if the option is a call) or buy (if the option is a put) the underlying asset at the strike price.
+However, the long party of the transaction, the holder of the option, only has the right, but not the obligation, to buy or sell the underlying asset.

 Besides commodities, forwards are often written to lock in certain exchange rates involving different currencies (FX forwards) or to guarantee interest rates on loans or investments; such agreements are often called forward rate agreements (FRA).